Quantum LogoMenu

 About the Author

-Angela Wheeler, CIH, CSP, SDSRP is a certified industrial hygienist, certified safety professional, and SDS & Label Authoring Registered Professional with over 25 years of experience helping suppliers navigate complex regulatory requirements in manufacturing, and energy navigate complex regulatory requirements.
-Angela Wheeler is employed by Chemscape which is affiliated with Quantum SDS; both companies are owned by Quadshift inc.
+Angela Wheeler, CIH, CSP, SDSRP is a certified industrial hygienist and safety professional with over 25 years of experience.
+Angela Wheeler is employed by Chemscape, affiliated with Quantum SDS; both are owned by Quadshift Inc.

-This guide is intended as general information and does not replace the Regulation or legal advice.
+This guide is intended as general information and does not replace regulation or legal advice.
 Always consult the official OSHA website for complete requirements.

 Contact Quantum SDS for a Quote